Eyevinn/chaos-stream-proxy/README.md

 ### Feature Development

-When you need a new feature developed and does not have the capacity or competence of your own to do it, we can on a time-of-material introduce this feature in the current code base and under the current open source license.
+When you need a new feature developed and do not have the capacity or competence of your own to do it, we can on a time-of-material introduce this feature in the current code base and under the current open source license.

 ### Professional Services and Development